Request to Vatican to investigate Archbishop Nienstedt in limbo

 He’s still awaiting a response.

-The Vatican announced new protocols in May for holding bishops accountable for clergy abuse, not just priests.
+The Vatican announced new protocols in May for holding bishops, not just priests, accountable for clergy abuse.
 Johnson, a former Hennepin County attorney, said he still doesn’t know why the Vatican isn’t adhering to its own standard of responding within 30 days.

 “It’s a huge problem when the church is trying to restore trust,” said Johnson, who called it a “test case” of the Vatican’s much-touted protocols.

-The Vatican’s representative in Washington did not respond to questions about the Nienstedt case.
+The Vatican’s representative in Washington, D.C., did not respond to questions about the Nienstedt case.

-Nienstedt oversaw the archdiocese from 2008 to 2015, when he resigned following the Ramsey County attorney’s decision to file civil and criminal charges against the archdiocese for failing to protect children.
-The case centered on the archdiocese’s failure to discipline the former priest Curtis Wehmeyer, who had a history of sexual misconduct and was charged with sexually abusing two boys at his St. Paul church.
+Nienstedt oversaw the archdiocese from 2008 to 2015, when he resigned following Ramsey County Attorney John Choi’s decision to file civil and criminal charges against the archdiocese for failing to protect children.
+The case centered on the archdiocese’s failure to discipline former priest Curtis Wehmeyer, who had a history of sexual misconduct and was charged with sexually abusing two boys at his St. Paul church.

 Johnson’s complaint seeking a Vatican investigation referred to Nienstedt’s failure to discipline Wehmeyer and his misrepresentation of his relationship with Wehmeyer to county investigators.

-It also sites an 2005 incident that occurred when Nienstedt was bishop of the New Ulm Diocese, and a separate indicent in which Nienstedt allegedly asked two boys who attended a World Youth Day event in Germany to undress in front of him in a hotel room, purportedly to dry off their clothes from the rain.
+It also cites a 2005 incident that occurred when Nienstedt was bishop of the New Ulm Diocese and a separate incident in which Nienstedt allegedly asked two boys who attended a World Youth Day event in Germany to undress in front of him in a hotel room, purportedly to dry off their clothes from the rain.

 Johnson, now battling cancer, said he’s decided to speak out because of his experience meeting with survivors of clergy sex abuse.
-Many would have been spared abuse had their bishops disciplined known offenders.
+Many would have been spared abuse had their bishops disciplined known offenders, he said.

 “When you sit down with someone and they say that they haven’t told anyone about this abuse for 30 years, you just get shivers,” Johnson said.